Springdale Fire Department teaching kids how to be safe in an emergency

 SPRINGDALE, Ark.
-(KNWA) — In a typical house fire, you have about two minutes to escape safely.
+(KFTA) — In a typical house fire, you have about two minutes to escape safely.
 Fire Prevention Week aims to give people the knowledge they need in an emergency.

 The theme of 2019 is Not Every Hero Wears a Cape.
 Plan and Practice Your Escape!
 It encourages kids to be heroes in their own homes.